Lauren Jackson is officially back in international basketball - ExBulletin

 Lauren Jackson is officially back in international basketball

-SYDNEY (AP) As expected, Lauren Jackson has been named to her fifth FIBA World Cup roster for Australia in her return to international basketball.
+Sydney As expected, Lauren Jackson has been named in her fifth FIBA World Cup roster for Australia in her return to international basketball.

 Not so expected were the tears that came when the 41-year-old Jackson was officially informed of her place on the 12-man squad by coach Sandy Brondello.
 It came 10 months after a return to sport and as a mother of two boys.